File Storage

 @grant write where resource.userId == principal.id

-}That gives you a simple, legible model:
+}A simple, legible model:

 - anyone allowed to read the profile can see the avatar field